Control, Optimal Transport and Neural Differential Equations in Supervised Learning: Settings and main results

 \begin{definition} An activation \(\sigma: \mathbb{R} \to \mathbb{R}\) is called an nAI if there exist \(1 \leq N' \in \mathbb{N}\), weights \(\{W_i'\}_{i=1}^{N'}\), coefficients \(\{A_i'\}_{i=1}^{N'}\), and biases \(\{b_i'\}_{i=1}^{N'} \subset \mathbb{R}\) such that

 form a family \(\{\Gamma_\varsigma\}\) that is an approximate identity. \end{definition}

-In \cite{Tan2024}, the author shows that a class of activation functions \(\sigma\) which are nAI.
+In \cite{Tan2024}, the author shows that a class of activation functions \(\sigma\) is nAI.
 This class includes ReLU, RePU, sigmoid, hyperbolic tangent, softplus, arctangent, ELU, GELU, SiLU, and Mish activations, as discussed in \cite{Tan2024}.

 { In the aforementioned examples of activation functions for nAI, we further observe that these functions are locally Lipschitz continuous.
 Therefore, we also consider $\sigma$ is locally Lipschitz continuous, which is not a strong assumption. }